zhouby-zjl/drtp/README.md

-# A Disruption Resilient Transport Protocol (DRTP) for Synchrophasors Measurement in Transmission Grids
+# The Source Code of Resilient Sensor Data Dissemination Mechanism (RSSD) Implementing Disruption Resilient Transport Protocol (DRTP) for Synchrophasors Measurements in Power Transmission Grids

-## What is the DRTP?
-In a modern electric power transmission grid, the phasor measurement unit requires a reliable transport of its sampled statistics with a low end-to-end failure rate (EEFR) to ensure the accuracy of the grid state estimation.
-However, EEFR can be deteriorated by packet losses due to multiple link disruptions in the primary forwarding path (PP).
-To address that, we investigate a novel disruption resilient transport protocol (DRTP) enabling hop-by-hop retransmission utilizing the redundant subpaths (RSPs) available for the PP to increase reliability.
-It addresses the new distributed collaboration issue under multiple link failures to avoid cache mismatching.
-These have not been considered by the existing approaches.
-The DRTP was evaluated in the ndnSIM simulator through both the typical and general routes that are constructed from real transmission grids.
-The numerical results demonstrate that it has a significant advantage in reducing the EEFR with a low end-to-end delivery time under serious link disruptions.

-## What is the status of the DRTP?
+## What are the RSDD and DRTP?
-The DRTP is currently in the prototype stage which is comprehensively tested under the IEEE 300 bus dataset and South Carolina 500-bus dataset with an sigfinicantly reduced EEFR performance.
-We are looking forward to implement into a real router in the future.
+In today’s power transmission grids, Internet-of-Things networks employ long-haul optical wires for regular sensor data dissemination to a server.
+Ensuring resilience against link faults is paramount to observe the grid states accurately via a process known as state estimation (SE).
+The accuracy is achieved by minimizing the end-to-end failure rate in packet delivery (EEFR).
+Current approaches focus on hop-by-hop retransmission control with in-path caching.
+Notably, the disruption-resilient transport protocol (DRTP) stands out for achieving the lowest EEFR.
+DRTP employs robust hop-by-hop retransmission and a recursive collaboration process guided by arrival timeouts.
+However, challenges arise in maintaining recursiveness with timeouts, leading to increased EEFR due to cache mismatch.
+These intensify when a hop triggers arrival timeouts, spawning retransmission instances in an unexpected sequence, which can experience an unprotected parallel race condition.
+To address this, we propose RSDD, a resilient mechanism for sensor data dissemination for implementing DRTP in the correct and fully verified manner.
+RSDD orchestrates concurrent retransmission instances, ensuring exclusive execution for the same lost packet, precisely scheduled based on timeouts.
+We evaluated the performance of RSDD in a simulated network that combines SE and a grid, using ndnSIM, MATPOWER, and RTDS.
+The results validate RSDD as a correct DRTP implementation, highlighting its exclusiveness and quality-of-service performance.
+RSDD achieves an EEFR of 2.44% and an average end-to-end packet delivery time (EEDT) of 2.7 ms during full path disruption with a 20% link loss rate in packets.
+Moreover, RSDD excels in enabling SE to maintain the grid observability and accuracy.

 ## How do I run the source code?
 1. You need to download both the DRTP from github and the recent ndnSIM from https://ndnsim.net/current/.